Visit our Galleries: Featured Artist Gallery 1 Gallery 2 Gallery 3 Gallery 4 Street Art Videos

 Visit the Artist's Marketplace

-February, PPM Artists will have a group show at Burlap Coffee, 511 40th St. Oakland, Ca. Check back for details in the new year!
+Upcoming, PPM Artists will have a group show at Burlap Coffee, 511 40th St. Oakland, Ca. Check back for details.

 At Artists Connect during a discussion of making a living doing art: "My first goal is to pay for my habit" Janis Anton